 2 The fracture-critical item list (FCIL) includes the same information as the PFCIL for each FCI, and in addition specifies a reference to the document which shows for each item the fracture analysis and/or test results and the analytical life.

-3 The fracture limited-life item list (FLLIL) includes the same information as the FCIL for each FLLI, and in addition specify the inspection method and period, and identifies the maintenance manual in which inspection procedures are defined.
+3 The fracture limited-life item list (FLLIL) includes the same information as the FCIL for each FLLI, and in addition specify the NDT method and period, and identifies the maintenance manual in which NDT procedures are defined.

 4 The above three lists can be reported in one document.